2006 United States Senate election in Pennsylvania: Santorum's support for Arlen Specter

 Republican strategists took Santorum's primary result in 2006 as a bad omen, in which he ran unopposed for the Republican nomination.
 Republican gubernatorial nominee Lynn Swann, also unopposed, garnered 22,000 more votes statewide than Santorum in the primary, meaning thousands of Republican voters abstained from endorsing Santorum for another Senate term.
-This may have been partly due to Santorum's support for Arlen Specter, over Congressman Pat Toomey in the 2004 Republican primary for the U.S. Senate.
-Even though Santorum is only slightly less conservative than Toomey, he joined virtually all of the state and national Republican establishment in supporting the moderate Specter.
+This may have been partly due to Santorum's support for Arlen Specter over Congressman Pat Toomey in the 2004 Republican primary for the U.S. Senate.
+Even though Santorum was only slightly less conservative than Toomey, he joined virtually all of the state and national Republican establishment in supporting the moderate Specter.
 This led many socially and fiscally conservative Republicans to consider Santorum's support of Specter to be a betrayal of their cause.
-However, Santorum says he supported Specter to avoid risking a Toomey loss in the general election, which would prevent President George W. Bush's judicial nominees from getting through the Senate.
+However, Santorum said he supported Specter to avoid risking a Toomey loss in the general election, which would have prevented President George W. Bush's judicial nominees from Senate confirmation.
 Santorum says Supreme Court Justice Samuel Alito would not have been confirmed without the help of Specter, who was chairman of the Senate Judiciary Committee at the time.

 Santorum's controversial views

 In the Senate, Santorum was an outspoken conservative from a state with a history of electing moderates.
 This led many political commentators to speculate that his low approval ratings were due to some of his more controversial statements and opinions.

 Among these controversies were his views on the privatization of Social Security and the teaching of intelligent design in public schools.
 In addition, his involvement in the Terri Schiavo case was considered by many in his state to be out of place.

 All this left Santorum in a precarious position throughout the race.
-On May 31, 2006, the polling firm Rasmussen Reports declared that Santorum was the "most vulnerable incumbent" among the Senators running for re-election.
-SurveyUSA polling taken right before the election showed that Santorum was the least popular of all 100 Senators, with a 38% approval rating and a net approval rating of -19%.
+On May 31, 2006, the polling firm Rasmussen Reports declared that Santorum was the "most vulnerable incumbent" among the senators running for re-election.
+SurveyUSA polling taken right before the election showed that Santorum was the least popular of all 100 senators, with a 38% approval rating and a net approval rating of -19%.